 - 4. Download the Source Code

-Java 8 is required on the linux, windows or mac operating system.
+Java 8 is required on the Linux, windows or mac operating system.
 Eclipse Oxygen can be used for this example.
-Android Studio 3.4.2 is used for creation of Java and Kotlin applications.
-Gradle 5.4.1 is used by Android studio for building the code.
+Android Studio 3.4.2 is used for the creation of Java and Kotlin applications.
+Gradle 5.4.1 is used by the Android studio for building the code.
 Eclipse 4.7 (Oxygen) can be used for Android development.

 You can download Java 8 from the Oracle web site .
 Eclipse Oxygen can be downloaded from the eclipse web site.
 Android Studio can be downloaded from the android studio link.
 Gradle is bundled with Android studio.